IAjimi/Data-Structures-and-Algorithms-Coursera/2 - Data Structures/Week 3 - Hash Tables/README.md

 If n is unknown in advance, we can adjust the size of the hash table:
 * resize the hash table when a becomes too large
-* choose new hash function and *rehash* all objects
+* choose new hash function and rehash all objects

 Rehash should be called after *each* operation with the hash table.

-Single rehashing takes O(n) but amortized running time is O(1) as rehashing is rare (time between rehashes 2x every time).
+Rehashing is an O(n) operation but its amortized running time is O(1) as rehashing is rare (time between rehashes 2x every time).

 #### Hashing Integers
 Take numbers up to length 7 (0 to 9,999,999).